Academy of International Business - Michigan State University

 Eppley Center - 667 N. Shaw Ln Rm 7 - East Lansing, Michigan 48824-1121 - USA

 July 9-12, 2005

 Sponsored by Boeing Institute of International Business, Saint Louis University

-The 2006 consortium is being organized by Sumit K. Kundu (Florida International University).
+The 2005 consortium is being organized by Klaus Uhlenbruck (University of Montana).
 We will engage in a discussion about scholarship in international business.
 In addition, this venue will provide an excellent opportunity for participants to interact with colleagues at similar stages in their careers and with more established scholars.
 A list of panelists and a preliminary program are provided below:

 E-mail your application to:

 University of Montana